-- 6. A total of 51 explosives licences were issued in this period.
-A further 4 explosives licences were issued for storage of safety cartridges only.
-The general trend appears to be for the smaller premises not to stock fireworks. - 7.
-In addition to the above, there are also 'All Year Round' licences for businesses that wish to supply fireworks all year round, or outside the restricted periods that correspond to specific Chinese New Year, Diwali, Bonfire Night and New Year.
-In this category, 2 licences were issued in between these dates. - 8.
-In 2019, Officers undertook a programme of inspections in the run up to bonfire night 2019 regarding the storage and sale of fireworks.
-A total of 55 inspections, conducted by 4 TSO's, took place across the County, which included 'high risk' premises, 'medium risk' premises and new premises.
-Premises within all 7 different Districts or Borough Councils areas in Nottinghamshire were inspected. - 9.
-The firework inspections we conduct look at different aspects of firework storage and sales, including ensuring the safe storage of them and checks / advice that no premises sell to under 18's.
+- 7. A total of 36 licences were issued in this period.
+This figure comprises 26 renewal licences and 10 new applications, mainly from small independent businesses.
+It was observed that many of the larger national retailers decided not to renew their licences in this last year. - 8.
+In addition to the above, there are also 'All Year Round' licences for businesses that wish to supply fireworks all year round, or outside the restricted periods that correspond to the specific events of Chinese New Year, Diwali, Bonfire Night and New Year.
+In this category, only 2 licences were issued in between these dates. - 9.
+In 2020, Officers undertook a programme of inspections in the run up to bonfire night regarding the storage and sale of fireworks.
+A total of 23 inspections, conducted by 4 TSO's, took place across the County, which included 'high risk' premises, 'medium risk' premises and new premises.
+Premises within all 7 different Districts or Borough Councils areas in Nottinghamshire - 10.
+The firework inspections conducted look at different aspects of firework storage and sales, including ensuring the safe storage of them and checks / advice that no premises sell to under 18's.
 Advice is given during the visit to businesses around Challenge 25 / 30, till prompts, a refusal register and staff training for example.
 A common issue with fireworks storage is that other easily combustible materials are stored near to, or next to, where the fireworks are stored.
-If this is found, this is something that is verbally advised to the trader/premises at the time, and a visit note is also left if necessary.
-These issues are usually rectified in the Officer's presence. - 10.
+If this is found, this is something that is verbally advised on at the time, and a visit note is also left if necessary.
+These issues are usually rectified in the Officer's presence. - 11.
 Businesses are also asked about their system in place to prevent the overstocking of fireworks.
-The Service was asked to visit premises in Ollerton and Stapleford by the traders there themselves to ensure they were storing fireworks correctly as they were unsure.
-The premises in Ollerton has had major issues in the past about storage and is a High Risk premises.
-The premises in Stapleford is unusual in that they also store HT3 fireworks at the trader's home address, as well as having a fireworks licence for their shop premises.
+One of the premises visited was storing 1.3G fireworks which is less common and required more detailed advice.

-Explosives Activity for 2020
+Explosives Activity for 2021

-11. Trading Standards Officers will undertake a programme of visits to both existing high risk premises and new licence holders.
+12. Trading Standards Officers will undertake a programme of visits to both existing high risk premises and new licence holders.
 Officers propose to use media coverage this year, to publicise the results of the inspections.